wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 * Add your wordPress contact form to multiple websites

-= Contact Form plugin connects your Wordpress site with vCita providing more than just a web form: =
+= Contact Form plugin connects your WordPress site with vCita providing more than just a web form: =
 * Email & SMS notifications to multiple recipients on any contact form submission
-* Auto-response to contact requests on your wordpress website
+* Auto-response to contact requests on your WordPress website
 * Lead and contact management
 * Clients tracking and contact form submissions archive
 * Admin control panel with contact form submission analytics